BY4002 Biology 2 Assignment example UL Ireland

 Some of these organisms are more closely related to each other than others are, so they are sub-divided into subgroups of organisms called phyla.
 For example, animals are more closely related to plants than they are to bacteria, so animals are grouped into the phylum Animalia, plants are grouped into the phylum Plantae, and bacteria are grouped into the phylum Proteobacteria.

-The evolutionary relationship between these organisms is the means by which the discovered material and evidence is interpreted and explained.
+The evolutionary relationship between these organisms is how the discovered material and evidence are interpreted and explained.
 For example, based on morphology, it is the similarities in the types of structures in each organism that is indicative of their evolutionary relationship.